dph01/lift-CRUDBasic/docs/blogpost.md

 In our example, this would be OK since the contents of name field would be written to the new instance (via the closure on line 3) when we submitted the form.
 The instance used on the previous request be lost to garbage collection in the usual way.
-So, including the SHtml.hidden line would prevent unnecessary garbage collection.
+So, the main advantage in this example of including the SHtml.hidden line would be that it prevents unnecessary garbage collection.

-However there are some use cases where the SHtml.hidden line would be necessary.
+However there are some use cases where the SHtml.hidden line would be strictly necessary.
 It may have been the case that the Event class had some fields that were not set via the form.
 For example, suppose that the Event class had member variable containing a foreign key to a Location instance (representing the many-to-one relationship in real-life